connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 date = "2023-10-06"
 +++

-There are two primary algorithms for traversing trees: breadth-first and depth-first search.
+There are two primary algorithms for traversing trees: breadth-first search (BFS) and depth-first search (DFS).

-One can implement these algorithms either iteratively or recursively.
-In general, the recursive solution is easier to write and to reason about, but the iterative solution tends to be faster and, in my opinion, is easier to extend to real problems.
+In the iterative case, both algorithms rely on creating an array-like structure that stores the nodes to be visited.
+The main difference between these two is that in breadth-first search you pop from the front (requiring a double-ended queue), while in depth first search you pop from the back (requiring a stack).

-This article will discuss the iterative implementation of these algorithms.
+DFS is trivial to implement recursively; since it relies on a stack, it can reuse the call-stack.
+As with all recursive algorithms, in general the iterative form is faster because it avoids the overhead of function calls and has better cache-coherence.
+BFS, in contrast, is most naturally implemented iteratively.

-In the iterative case, the main difference between breadth-first and depth-first search is that in breadth-first search you pop from the front (requiring a double-ended queue), while in depth first search you pop from the back (requiring a stack).
+The recursive implementation of DFS can be more elegant, and often uses fewer lines, but I tend to find it harder to extend to more complex problems.

 DFS can be further broken down into pre-order, in-order, and post-order traversal.
 These traversals change the order in which the root and its left and right children are visited.
 The specific orderings are: